SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 ## Configuring Voicemeeter with your Audio device

 On the Voicemeeter windwo press A1 on the top right corner and select KS: [Your Audio Device], my device is the Rode AI-1.
-(You can use ASIO if your device supports it but if your ASIO device has a microphone plugged in I suggest to use KS unless you are willing to setup your microphone with Voicemeeter as it will take full control of your Sound Card/Audio Interface), Realtek ASIO does not seem to work with this btw.
+(You can use ASIO if your device supports it but if your ASIO device has a microphone plugged in I suggest to use KS unless you are willing to setup your microphone with Voicemeeter as it will take full control of your Sound Card/Audio Interface for BOTH Audio and Microphone where as KS just takes exclusive control over Audio), Realtek ASIO does not seem to work with this btw.

 Note: If you are using your headphones directly to the motherboard a KS option may not show up.
 If it doesn't show up, I suggest you buy a cheap USB Sound Card from eBay or Amazon as they have the ability to use KS Audio.
 ![image](https://user-images.githubusercontent.com/16516667/215750745-76004d90-a4d5-4565-85c4-b76af61be10f.png)